Applying for the FAFSA

-If you love the convenience of the Northern mobile app you will be happy to hear that you can now apply for FAFSA using the free myStudentAid app.
+If you love the convenience of the Northern mobile app you will be happy to hear that you can now apply for FAFSA using the free myStudentAid app available on the App Store (iOS) or Google Play (Android).
 If you use the app with an Apple device, be sure to disable the “smart punctuation” feature before filling out the form.

 You can also apply for FAFSA online at FAFSA.ed.gov.

-It’s not recommended that you apply for FAFSA via snail mail, since online applications are processed quicker and generally have fewer errors.
+It’s not recommended that you apply for FAFSA via postal mail since online applications are processed quicker and generally have fewer errors.
 To avoid errors, read every question carefully and review your application before submitting, whether you use the App or apply online or through the mail.

 Can I apply for the FAFSA as an independent student?

-If your parents are not paying for any part of your college tuition, you may be eligible to apply for FAFSA as an independent student.
-You will need to meet one of their requirements, such as being 24 years or older, an orphan, a veteran of the Armed Forces or legally married.
-You can view the full list of the FAFSA independency requirements here.
+If your parents aren’t paying for any part of your college tuition, you may be eligible to apply for FAFSA as an independent student.
+You’ll need to meet one of their requirements, such as being 24 years or older, an orphan, a veteran of the Armed Forces or legally married.
+You can view the full list of the FAFSA independence requirements here.